yikouniao/florescence-recognition/README.md

 The code is based on OpenCV3.10.

 ### Pre-process for images
 Considering green leaves as a large part of the images is useless background for recognition, a pre-process for removing green part of the images may enhance performance.
 Besides, red-and-white sticks and soil are removed too.
+Actually, it seems to be vain and was commented out.

+### Results
+The results are in `data/results.txt`.
+The accuracy is average above 0.7.
+Besides, process data of vocabularies, SVMs, BoWs, etc is also in folder `data`.

 ### Others
 SIFT is used to detect features.